hbr/alba-lang-description/docs/tour.md

     g(g(g(x)))  = x.g.g.g

-The last example demonstrates that object oriented notation can be useful to avoid excessive parentheses.
+The last example illustrates that object oriented notation can be useful to avoid excessive parentheses.